 If you are planning on traveling, check conditions prior to leaving.
 Haze can result in decreased visibility and longer travel times.
 Access to some roads and highways also is expected to be limited.
 Plan your trip beforehand using the Oregon Department of Transportation’s TripCheck tool.

 DEQ has issued an ozone advisory for the area.
-Click here for actions you can take to reduce ozone.
+View a list of actions you can take to reduce ozone.